Ideas Matter at the Battle of Ideas festival 2025

 Ideas Matter stall at the festival’s ‘Ideas Market’

-From the new and exciting ‘Young Freethinkers’ event and panel discussions, to volunteering and hosting promotional stalls at the ‘Ideas Market’, over 500 young people took part in the planning and participation of the festival.
+From the panel discussions, sponsored by Living Freedom and showcasing a Debating Matters competition, to volunteering and hosting promotional stalls at the ‘Ideas Market’, over 500 young people took part in the planning and participation of the festival.
 With over 3,000 people in attendance, this was a great opportunity for participants to debate and discuss cutting edge, contemporary issues, longer-term political trends and a range of debates relating to freedom, democracy and culture wars, as well as a huge opportunity to network with some of the UK’s most interesting political and social thinkers.

 Young participants from Living Freedom, Debating Matters and The Academy were integral to the development and delivery of debates on: